 General objectives

-Testbed locations – are required to establish VHF data link characteristics in all of the different modes of operation (ship to ship, shore to ship etc.) through varying seasons, weather conditions and over locations with differing topographical features.
+Testbed locations – are required to establish VHF data link characteristics in all of the different modes of operation (ship to ship, shore to ship etc.) through varying seasons, weather conditions and over locations with differing topographical features and traffic densities.
+Locations which include a transition across the boundary between terrestrial and satellite coverage should also be included.
 These measured data can then be input into models to estimate the theoretical link performance for differing transmission schemes.

 Defined Testbed areas – supported by competent authorities within which there is permission to transmit across all of the proposed VHF channels using a variety of modulation schemes within defined transmitter power limits.
 A list of these test bed areas with government and regulatory support shall be provided to manufacturers which will encourage fast track development and testing of the prototypes.